Caprock Escarpment: Description

 The escarpment is made of caliche—a layer of calcium carbonate that resists erosion.
 In some places, the escarpment rises around 1000 ft above the plains to the east.
 The escarpment's features formed by erosion from rivers and streams, creating arroyos and highly diverse terrain, including the large Palo Duro Canyon southeast of Amarillo, Texas.
 One will notice the change in elevation of several hundred feet while crossing the Caprock Escarpment on Interstate 40 between Adrian, Texas and San Jon, New Mexico.

 The overall slight upslope, and in some areas, convergent, terrain of the Caprock is implicated in altering local weather and climate, such as enhancing precipitation and promoting thunderstorm initiation and organization.

 Parks

-Caprock Canyons State Park and Trailway, located near Quitaque, opened in 1982.
+Caprock Canyons State Park and Trailway, located near Quitaque, Texas, opened in 1982.
 A 65-mi (105-km) trail was developed within the park in 1992.
 Along the trail is Clarity Tunnel, home to a large colony of Mexican free-tailed bats.